nimcastano/c0323-code-solutions/react-effects/react-effects-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - When is a component "mounted" to the DOM?
-  When it is being rendered.
+  When it is first being rendered.
 - What is a React Effect?
   A react effect lets us perform side effects in function components based on non-react components/systems.